 If a hacker steals money from a bank, the customer won’t lose money since the bank is liable to refund money for fraudulent debit transactions.
 However, it’s important to report fraud as soon as possible, as the bank’s liability decreases over time.

 If you report a lost or stolen card immediately and before it’s used, you can’t be held liable for any charges.
 If you report a charge within 48 hours, you could be responsible for up to $50, or up to $500 if you wait longer than two days.
 Beyond 60 days, your bank is no longer responsible for the lost funds and you might be out any money that was stolen.

 Banks are improving security

 Since banks are constantly under attack, they need to ensure every aspect of their security is up to date.
-This means that they generally have the latest software designed to protect you and your money.
-Every attack doesn’t make the news, but generally, the big ones do.
-Banks are constantly improving their systems for detecting and dealing with these problems.
+This means they generally have the latest software designed to protect you and your money.

 Ensure your account is not vulnerable

-Most banking websites allow you to activate a feature called “remember your password” when you log in via the Internet.
+Most banking websites allow you to activate a feature called “remember your password” when you log in online.
 This allows you to skip several layers of security the next time you log in since the bank recognizes your computer’s IPv4 address — a unique identifier for each Internet connection.